Pinperepette/italian_sentiment/README.md

 Italian Sentiment is a Python package for sentiment analysis in Italian language.

 The installation process may take some time.
+Here is an example of a sentiment analysis package inspired by the old SentITA

 ## Installation